Sustainable design and construction is a priority for the Council.

-The Council has adopted the national Building Regulations ‘higher standard’ for water consumption of 110 litres per person per day (including an allowance of 5 litres or less per person per day for external water consumption).
+The Council has adopted the national Building Regulations ‘higher standard’ for water consumption of 110 litres per person per day (including an allowance of five litres or less per person per day for external water consumption).
 All new residential developments including conversions, reversions, change of use and extensions that create one or more new dwellings must meet this target.

-Planning applicants and developers who are preparing Energy Assessments should refer to and use the Greater London Authority guidance on preparing energy assessments (March 2016) as this reflects the recent changes to Part L Building Regulations.
+Planning applicants and developers who are preparing Energy Assessments should refer to and use the Greater London Authority guidance on preparing energy assessments (March 2016) as this reflects the changes to Part L Building Regulations.

 Applicants may also wish to look at the following: